iOS-Developers-Slack/Code-Of-Conduct/README.md

   - At the discretion of the moderators, if you are actively participating in the community and have not been a member for a month, you may be allowed to request invites sooner than one month.
 - Try to limit your invite requests to one per week, unless you feel rather strongly about a few people.
 - You are responsible for those who you invite...
 If you invite someone who is causing issues, then your invitation privileges may be revoked.
+- Use the #please-add channel to invite someone you would like to have join the Slack by providing a name and email to reach the invitee at.
+Please avoid inviting people in a public internet setting, as that sometimes leads to random people asking for requests.

 **If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
 Here is a list of the current admins and their Slack IDs:**